 Note: This research investigation employed regression analysis to examine the relationship between cumulative abnormal returns (CAR) and a set of trend and financial independent variables across four consecutive windows.
 The results obtained from the analysis are presented in four separate panels.
-Panels A and B display the regression analysis results for a direct examination of developed, and emerging frontier markets, respectively.
-Panels C and D present the regression analysis results for a comparative cross-examination, specifically the cross-effect analysis for developed markets and the cross-effect analysis for emerging frontier markets, respectively.
+Panels A and B display the regression analysis results for a direct examination of developed and emerging/frontier markets, respectively.
+Panels C and D present the regression analysis results for a comparative cross-examination, specifically the cross-effect analyses for developed and emerging/frontier markets, respectively.
 The regression models utilized in this study incorporated a diverse set of independent variables.
 The trend variables, namely GTAB-C, GTAB-Y, and GTH-C, were measured on a scale ranging from 0 to 100, capturing the magnitude of their respective trends.
-The financial variables included the SPGEI variable, expressed as a percentage, and DCPS, which was measured in billions.
-Additionally, the inflation variable was calculated as a percentage, ASavings as a percentage, and FDInvest in billions.
-The COL-AI and PPI-AI variables were scored on a scale ranging from 0 to 100, while PopDensity was measured as the number of people per square kilometer of land area.
+The financial variables included the SPGEI variable, expressed as a percentage, and DCPS, which was measured in USD billions.
+Additionally, the inflation variable was calculated as a percentage, ASavings as a percentage, and FDInvest in USD billions.
+COL-AI and PPI-AI were scored on a scale ranging from 0 to 100, while PopDensity was measured as the number of people per square kilometer of land area.
 The vacant cells denote the extracted variables aimed at enhancing the statistical significance of the regression analysis.
-The statistical significance of the regression analysis results is indicated by p-values.
-The statistical significance of the results is indicated by p-values, with asterisks ***, **, and * denoting significance levels of 1%, 5%, and 10%, respectively.
+The statistical significance of the regression analysis results is indicated by p-values, with asterisks ***, **, and * denoting significance levels of 1%, 5%, and 10%, respectively.